God’s Dramatic Rescue

 Things are looking bleak for our heroes: they gave it their best, and they briefly gained the upper hand, but in the end, the villains were too strong, the heroes too few, defeat is certain, and all that’s left is just enough time for some last words….Wait, what’s that?
 Did I just hear a trumpet?
 Who is it?
 It could be the Riders of Rohan galloping to their aid.
 It could be Robin Hood’s Merry Men of Sherwood Forest mounting a rescue.
 It could be the Avengers storming in at the last minute.
 But ultimately, they rescue the heroes and convert what would be a pretty depressing ending into an out-and-out win for the good guys.
 This is a common element in many stories, and one I particularly enjoy when it is done well.
 It’s the sudden and dramatic rescue.

 Why we haven’t been engulfed by water?
-Why we haven’t been caught in the snare of the hunter?
-Why we haven’t been caught in the teeth of a roaring beast?
+Why we haven’t been caught in the trap of the hunter?
+Why we haven’t been devoured by the teeth of a terrifying beast?
 Who is our help and deliverer?
 Who is on our side?
 Who is going to rescue you?
 The psalm says it’s the Lord of heaven and earth.
 He is on our side and he has suddenly and dramatically rescued us from sin, death, and the devil.

 God has demonstrated that he is for us; he is on our side.
 No matter what should happen to you in this life, you can cry out to God in prayer.
 Even if you must come face to face with your own evil, God is on your side!
 Even if the Devil is hunting you, Christ will rescue you.
 Even when it’s your turn to face Death itself, you need to be afraid.
-As our hymn of the day put it,
+As one hymn puts it,

 For when I pray, before me my foes, confounded fly.